quicwg/base-drafts/draft-ietf-quic-transport.md

 application.
 Streams can be unidirectional or bidirectional.

 Streams can be created by sending data.
-Other processes associated with stream management - ending, cancelling, and managing flow control - are all designed to impose minimal overheads.
+Other processes associated with stream management - ending, canceling, and managing flow control - are all designed to impose minimal overheads.
 For instance, a single STREAM frame ({{frame-stream}}) can open, carry data for, and close a stream.
 Streams can also be long-lived and can last the entire duration of a connection.

-Streams can be created by either endpoint, can concurrently send data interleaved with other streams, and can be cancelled.
+Streams can be created by either endpoint, can concurrently send data interleaved with other streams, and can be canceled.
 QUIC does not provide any means of ensuring ordering between bytes on different streams.

 QUIC allows for an arbitrary number of streams to operate concurrently and for